Who Does God Say I Am?

 Then he had another dream, and he told it to his brothers.
 “Listen,” he said, “I had another dream, and this time the sun and moon and eleven stars were bowing down to me.”

 After hearing Joseph bragging about his two dreams, the brothers were done.
 They wanted him dead.
 They made up their mind to kill their brother.
-The next time they saw Joseph coming over the hillside, they quickly come up with a plan.
-They decided that they couldn’t take one more day of listening to their little arrogant brother.
-If he’s coming to spy on them again for their dad and tell them about another dream where they end up as his servants, that will be the end of him.
+They quickly devised a plan the next time they saw Joseph coming over the hillside.
+They decided they couldn’t take one more day of listening to their arrogant little brother.
+If he’s coming to spy on them again for their dad and tell them about another dream where they end up as his servants, that will be his end.

 Genesis 37:19-20, 23-28